Pilgrims from Europe

 Harry St. John Philby (father of the Cambridge spy Kim Philby) converted to Islam in 1930.
 In A Pilgrim in Arabia he describes his experience of Hajj in 1931, giving detailed descriptions of Hajj rituals and life in Mecca and Medina.

 In 1933 King ‘Abd al-‘Aziz invited Harry St. John Philby to take part in the ceremonial cleaning of the interior of the Ka‘ba.
-The Ka‘ba is cleaned with water from the Zamzam well and perfumed with incense, before the laying of a new textile covering for the Ka‘ba is laid.
+The Ka‘ba is cleaned with water from the Zamzam well and perfumed with incense, before a new textile covering for the Ka‘ba is laid.

 Philby was first a British official in India and the Middle East, then a businessman in Jedda.
 He was a prolific writer and explorer of the Arabian Peninsula and author of numerous publications.